About This Chapter

 Praxis Earth and Space Sciences: Minerals and Rocks - Chapter Summary

-The video lessons in this chapter will help you prepare for the Praxis Earth and Space Sciences exam by teaching you about minerals and rocks, including how they differ.
-The physical properties of minerals, such as their luster, shapes and strength, are explored, as are the types of rocks and how they were formed.
-When you have viewed all the lessons, you will be familiar with the following:
+The video lessons in this chapter can help you prepare for the Praxis Earth and Space Sciences exam by teaching you about minerals and rocks, as well as their properties.
+The optical properties of minerals, such as their luster, light, color and streak are examined, as are the shape of mineral crystals.
+Once you complete this chapter, you will have the information to:

-- Chemical classifications of silicate and non-silicate minerals
+- Share chemical classifications of silicate and non-silicate minerals

-These lessons are taught by professional instructors who often utilize examples to make their points.
+These lessons are taught by professional instructors who utilize examples to help illustrate the information.
 The self-assessment quizzes at the end of each video let you gauge your learning.
-The format makes it easy to go back and re-watch a certain passage without having to view the video again in its entirety.
+The timeline tags make it easy to go back and re-watch a certain passage without having to view the video again in its entirety.

 1. Optical Properties of Minerals: Luster, Light Transmission, Color & Streak

 Minerals are conveniently identified based on their physical properties.
 These properties include luster, ability to transmit light, color and streak.
 This lesson will describe each of these properties and examples of each.

 2. Crystal Shape of Minerals: Forms and Types

 Did you know that the term crystal can have different meanings in addition to something pretty to look at?
 A crystal can refer to a regular pattern of molecules within a mineral or the shapes at a macroscopic level.
 This is also known as the crystal habit.

 3. Mineral Strength: Tenacity, Hardness, Cleavage & Fracture

 What does it mean to say that one mineral is stronger than another?
 This lesson will explore different minerals to identify and describe mineral strength in terms of tenacity, hardness, cleavage and fracture.